Eliza Fletcher crime scene: New details released

 MEMPHIS, Tenn.
-(WREG) — WREG obtained a copy of another police affidavit with more details about what happened when Eliza Fletcher’s body was found on Monday.
+(WREG) — A police affidavit obtained by Nexstar’s WREG reveals additional details about the discovery of Eliza Fletcher’s body on Monday after Memphis police say she was abducted last week.

 Fletcher, a 34-year-old mother and teacher, disappeared after she went for a run early Friday morning.
-Police said she was forced into an SUV on Central Avenue near the University of Memphis.
+Police said she was forced into an SUV near the University of Memphis around 4 a.m.

-According to the affidavit, officers were conducting a search from East Person Avenue to Victor Street when one of them noticed tire tracks in the grass near a home on Victor Street.
+According to the affidavit, officers were combing a South Memphis neighborhood when one of them noticed tire tracks in the grass near a home on Victor Street.

 Records indicate officers also smelled the odor of decay.
 They found the body of a woman, later identified as Fletcher, next to a set of steps near the driveway behind the home.